Last updated on March 1, 2022 – First published on June 16, 2021

 Oils: Coconut oil

 Essential oils should never be applied pure on your skin.
 They are so concentrated and potent they could burn or irritate your skin.
 When applied topically, you must dilute them into a carrier oil first.
-Plant Therapy has an excellent article about diluting essential oils and what proportions to use according to specific uses.
-For neuropathy foot pain rubbing oil, count about 2-3% of essential oils.
+To make a neuropathy rubbing oil, count about 2-3% of essential oils.
 You could use any carrier oil you want, but some specific ones do bring additional value against nerve pain.

 Coconut oil also has pain relief natural properties and would be a great choice for nerve pain.
 Most ready-to-use neuropathy essential oil blends are made with coconut as a carrier oil.
 Coconut oil is also believed to help boost blood circulation, which is a valuable thing for people with diabetic neuropathy.
 It does have anti-inflammatory effects but only if taken orally (you can cook with coconut oil by the way!).
 Last but not least, coconut oil is a great moisturiser and helps prevent infections.
 When living with diabetic neuropathy, you’re more prone to develop foot infections than the general population.